cfloisand/FSJSON/README.md

-# UCJSON
+# FSJSON

-UCJSON is a generic JSON serialization library for use in iOS and macOS apps, employing a clean and flexible API.
+FSJSON is a generic JSON serialization library for use in iOS and macOS apps, employing a clean and flexible API.
 Supported types include all primitives, Objective-C types compatible with the JSON format (arrays, dictionaries, `NSNumber`, and `NSNull`), and C types (`struct` and `union`).
 Instance variables are also serializable, not just properties.

 This frees you up from much of the tedious work in managing the serialization/deserialization process of your model objects.
 This is especially noticeable during development as properties and instance variables of your classes change (by name and/or type), or are added/removed.
 Generic serialization utilizing introspection of your models handle much of this boilerplate work for you.

 Note that this library does __not__ work with Swift classes due to differences in the inner workings of Objective-C and Swift.
 With some basic testing, however, it looks like this library can be interoperable with Swift if the classes you want to serialize are written in Objective-C, then imported via a bridging header into your Swift project.

 ## Installation
-Simply download this repository and copy _UCJSON.h_ & _UCJSON.m_ into your project.
+Simply download this repository and copy _FSJSON.h_ & _FSJSON.m_ into your project.

 ## Usage
-Adopt the `UCJSONSerializable` protocol for objects that you will be serializing/deserializing (no subclassing required!).
+Adopt the `FSJSONSerializable` protocol for objects that you will be serializing/deserializing (no subclassing required!).
 ```
-@interface SerializableClass : NSObject<UCJSONSerializable>
+@interface SerializableClass : NSObject<FSJSONSerializable>
 @property (nonatomic, strong) NSString *aString;
 @property (nonatomic) NSInteger anInteger;
 @end